 Please read AS/NZ 1715 Appendix B: Facial Seal of Respirators.
 You will not be able to meet competency if you do not comply with the requirements of the standard.

 Please contact ERGT if you require further clarification.
 SKILLS MAINTENANCE In alignment with industry expectations and to ensure ongoing competence and capability ERGT recommends skills maintenance be conducted every 2 years.

 AUTHORITY / REGULATOR Nationally Recognised Training is regulated by the Australian Skills Quality Authority (ASQA), which is the national regulator for Australia’s vocational education and training sector.

 This course is delivered through classroom presentations, activities and learner discussion as well as practical components within a simulated workplace environment using specialised equipment.
-Learners will demonstrate their competence through direct observation, oral and/or written assessment and practical exercises.
+Learners will demonstrate their competence through direct observation, written assessment and practical exercises.

 Copyright ERGT.
 All Rights Reserved